Tel: (866) 697-6015 ext. 704

 Katelyn S. Oldham

-Katelyn joined our firm in 2013 and became a partner in 2015.
+Katelyn became a partner at the Tedesco Law Group in 2015.
 She grew up in Eugene, Oregon, and is licensed to practice law in Oregon, Washington and Alaska.

 Katelyn has a traditional labor law practice and represents labor unions before arbitrators, state labor boards, and the National Labor Relations Board.
 She also negotiates labor contracts and advises our clients on issues concerning disabled employees, fitness for duty tests, medical leave issues and other employment-related issues.
 Katelyn represents our clients in the state and federal courts in Oregon, Washington and Alaska, and works on appeals.